Kalia

 No analysis available

-Security guard service is strongly supported across the listing set: many remarks explicitly mention "security patrol," "on-site security," "24-hour security," "security guards," or "secured building."
-The evidence is consistent across multiple agents and property descriptions, so this appears to be a real building feature rather than copy-paste noise.
+Security guard service is strongly supported across the listing set.
+Dozens of remarks from multiple listings mention phrases like "security patrol," "on-site security," "24-hour security," "security guards," and "security desk," which looks consistent across agents rather than copy-paste noise.
+This aligns with the current MLS amenities flag showing SECGUA in 17/20 listings.

-I searched for mentions of patrol, roving security, or patrolled building language.
-The remarks repeatedly refer to security patrol, so this feature is clearly present.
+I looked for patrol-service wording such as security patrol, roving security, or a patrolled building.
+The public remarks repeatedly state that the building has security patrol, so this is confirmed with very high confidence.

 No analysis available